What is blue hour photography?

 You’ll find that 10 minutes before the sun rises the blue will fade very quickly.
 So you’ll need to work fast and change shutter speed continuously to keep up with the changing conditions.

 Apart from the amazing colors, this is what makes blue hour photography so exciting!
-We all know how quickly twilight disappears and the night it becomes black.
+We all know how quickly twilight disappears and the night becomes black.
 You have very little time to catch the light and create the shot you want.
 Too slow and you’ll have to wait until the next day for your blue hour photos.

 How does weather affect blue hour photography?

-Not every day is going to be ideal for blue hour photography:
+Not every day is going to be ideal for blue hour photography.

 - Clear skies are ideal